 - Three divisions - Championship, Middle, and Forward

 - The overall Champion will be the individual from the Championship Division with the lowest 36-hole total score

 - At least 22 years of age as of the first day of the Championship

 - A valid Florida GHIN Handicap Index not exceeding 34.0 at time of entry

 - Entrant is required to be a member of the FSGA

-$160 - Entry fee includes all competitive rounds of golf, tee gift, a player luncheon after the final round on Sunday April 30th, and gift certificate prizes.
-Late entries will be accepted subject to a $10 late entry fee should the entrant gain acceptance into the field.
+Entry fee includes all competitive rounds of golf, tee gift, and gift certificate prizes.
+Late entries will be accepted subject to a $10 late fee should the player gain acceptance into the field.

 Schedule of Events

 - 7:00 AM - 9:30 AM - Player registration